sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

 SQL Examples in Fire
 ----------------------

 Fire Insights provides a SQL processer in which SQL can be written.
-It does the following:
+It does the below:

   * Receives an input dataframe.
   * Creates a temporary table on top of the dataframe.